maxm-akins/cs1660-final-group1/README.md

 ## 💻 Architecture Details

 Below is a diagram of how our project is infastructured.
-The diagram includes all components interations:
+The diagram includes all components interactions:

 - Frontend and backend passing data
 - Frontend connecting to Firebase to authenticate users